influxdata/influxdb/README.md

 The simplest way to get set up is to point your browser to [http://localhost:9999](http://localhost:9999) and go through the prompts.

-**Note**: Port 9999 will be used during the alpha and beta phases of development of InfluxDB v2.0.
+**Note**: Port 9999 will be used by the API server during the alpha and beta phases of development of InfluxDB v2.0.
 This should allow a v2.0-alpha instance to be run alongside a v1.x instance without interfering on port 8086.
 InfluxDB v2.0 will thereafter continue to use 8086.